 Next to your application for admission, the FAFSA is the most important application you can fill out.
 For the fastest and most accurate results, we encourage you to submit the FAFSA online at www.fafsa.gov.
 The FAFSA can be submitted beginning January 1, and students transferring to Drexel at BCC the following fall should submit it by May 1 to be considered for the maximum amount of aid.

-To make sure Drexel's Student Resource Center/Financial Aid Office receives your financial information from the federal government, list Drexel University on the FAFSA.
+To make sure Drexel receives your financial information from the federal government, list Drexel University on the FAFSA.
 Drexel's Title IV Code is 003256.

-For more detailed information about the process, review Drexel's step-by-step guide on how to apply for financial aid.
+For more detailed information about the process, review Drexel Central's How to Apply for Aid page.